pravega/bookkeeper-operator/charts/bookkeeper/README.md

 ```

 The command removes all the Kubernetes components associated with the chart and deletes the release.
+> Note: If you are setting blockOwnerDeletion to false during installtion, PVC's won't be removed automatically while uninstalling bookkeepercluster.
+Pvcs has to be deleted manually.
 ## Configuration

 The following table lists the configurable parameters of the Bookkeeper chart and their default values.